 Fullerton Bay Hotel rooms

-Rooms are among the most luxurious we’ve ever stayed in (and we’re no strangers to fine hotels).
+Rooms are some of the most luxurious we’ve ever stayed in.

 All boast enormous wall-to-wall windows and glass doors opening onto decks with smashing views across glittering Marina Bay.

 At night, we could watch the bay’s spectacular laser, light and water jet show without leaving our room.

 Accommodations come complete with every comfort and state-of-the-art convenience, including touch-of-a-button blackout shades, free high-speed Wi-fi, in-room Nespresso machine, pillow-menu, fluffy bathrobes and slippers – even a laptop bed stand and an extra flat-screen TV at the foot of your bathtub.

 Can you say pampered?